econhyungjinkim/econhyungjinkim.github.io/_pages/about.md

 ---

 My name is Hyungjin (Hyung-Jin) Kim, but everyone simply calls me Jin.
 I am a Ph.D.
-Candidate in the Department of Economics at the University of Pittsburgh.
-I am an applied microeconomist with expertise in the fields of Empirical Industrial Organization and Health Economics. \\
+Candidate in the Department of Economics at the University of Pittsburgh. .
+I am an applied microeconomist with research interests in the fields in Empirical Industrial Organization, Health Economics, and Machine Learning.

 I am on the job market this 2023-24 academic year and will be available for interviews.

-Primary Field: Empirical Industrial Organization, Health Economics, and Machine Learning \\
+Primary Field: Empirical Industrial Organization, Health Economics, and Machine Learning

 Secondary Field: Applied Econometrics